This post may contain affiliate links.

 - ½ tsp sea salt

-- 1 c cereal marshmallows Lucky Charms or other brand
+- 1 c cereal marshmallows**, more for tops of cookies, Lucky Charms or other brand

 Instructions

 - Cream the butter and sugar until light and fluffy.
 This should take about 3-5 minutes.
-Add in egg, egg yolk and vanilla and beat just until incorporated.
+Add in egg and vanilla and beat to incorporate.

 - In a separate bowl, whisk together the flour, baking soda and salt.
 Add the flour mixture about a third at a time and beat until mixed in.

-- Scoop or roll into balls and bake in a preheated oven at 350°F for about 10-12 minutes--pulling them out just before you think they are actually ready.
+- Scoop ( a 1.5 Tablespoon scoop) or roll into balls, arranging on a parchment paper lined cookie sheet and bake in a preheated oven at 350°F for about 8-10 minutes–pulling them out just before you think they are actually ready.
 They will be just barely golden around the edges.
 Unless you like a crispier cookie, then wait until the cookie starts to brown. *See notes for extra pretty cookies*

 - Allow to sit on cookie sheet for about 2-3 minutes after removing from the oven and then transfer to a cooling rack to cool completely.